Header Image

 4.23.1.
 Not (being able to) keep promises or commitments to others as a stress benefit consequence

-Here, too, there is no immediate stress benefit, but the impaired ability to keep promises or commitments to others is the result of the stress benefit of focusing on the stressor that is currently being combated.
+Here, too, there is no immediate stress benefit, but the impaired ability to keep promises or commitments to others is the consequence of the stress benefit of focusing on the stressor that is currently being combated.
 This is (also) achieved by making things that are not immediately useful for one’s own survival seem less important.
 It is plausible that everyday things become relatively less important when the focus is shifted to the fight for survival.

 If an appointment is made, the focus of perception (at the moment of the appointment) is on this meeting.
-If the person concerned then has to set off while they are busy with something else, the other thing is always more important because it is “here and now”.
+If the person with ADHD then has to set off while they are busy with something else, the other thing is always more important because it is “here and now”.
 All things that are further away are less important from the point of view of the stress response.
 Stress is always a focus on the problem to be solved here and now and puts all other problems that are not immediately relevant at the moment on the back burner.

 This explanation seems more direct and comprehensible to us than the sources of time estimation errors and structuring deficits mentioned in the specialist literature to date.